Autumn Song (Mannheim Steamroller album)

-Autumn Song is part of Mannheim Steamroller's Ambience collection.
-It was released in 2003 on CD by American Gramaphone and features 8 autumnal tracks.
+Autumn Song is part three of Mannheim Steamroller's Ambience collection (preceded by Bird Song & Summer Song, both from 2001).
+It was released in 2003 on CD & DVD by American Gramaphone, and features eight autumnal tracks.

 The Ambience collection is a series of natural recordings with musical elements composed by Chip Davis.

 Back cover excerpt: "Recall memories of another time.
 Autumn Song features the unique sounds of the season, from a harvest celebration to leaves scurrying across nature's floor."